 PJI seeks candidates with excellent written and oral communication skills and a keen interest in PJI’s mission to apply for fellowships.

 A fellowship at PJI gives an entry-level lawyer the opportunity to work for 1-2 years as a junior staff attorney.
-Ideal candidates are third-year law students, judicial clerks, U.S. LLM students, or recent law graduates with a demonstrated interest in international human rights law or international criminal law.
+Ideal candidates are third-year law students, judicial clerks, LLM students, or recent law graduates with a demonstrated interest in international human rights law or international criminal law.
+Fellows should expect to bring their own funding.
 Please note that PJI maintains a remote office, so fellows are expected to work from home.

 How to Apply: Please submit a cover letter addressing your goals and interests in the position as well as potential funding sources and relevant deadlines, resume, law school transcript, and three professional references by e-mail to firstname.lastname@example.org.
 Refer to “Legal Fellow” in the subject line.
 Applications will be accepted until the position is filled.
 Only applicants being considered will be contacted.